 C. APA CALIFORNIA CONFERENCE WEBSITE – CONFERENCE POSTING PROCESS

 The Chapter has established a separate website for the annual conference.
-The conference website pages are constructed and maintained by the Webmaster Consultant with information to be provided by the Conference Management Contractor and/or the CHC in coordination with the VP Conferences, VP Public Information, the Graphic Designer and the Webmaster Consultant.
+The conference website is constructed by a Webmaster Consultant and maintained by the Website Management Contractor with information provided by various sources, including the VP Conferences, CHC, Conference Management Contractor, , VP Public Information, and Graphic Designer.

 Immediately following the prior year’s conference, the Conference website will become available to post information provided by the next CHC.
 The Conference website works to complement the Cal Planner content and provides a constant location for relevant conference registration information and articles prepared by the CHC to attract attendees.
 See Section A above for the Cal Planner timing and content discussion.

-Information generally flows from the CHC to the VPs and contractors; e.g., announcements, information and updates as well as Call for Presentations and sponsorship opportunities.
-Registration information will be posted on the website as well hotel information.

-The Conference Management Contractor shall work with the VP Conferences, the CHC, and Webmaster Consultant to develop the conference announcement, registration materials, conference registration application, call for papers, articles, and other conference items as determined by the VP Conferences to be posted to the Conference website.
-The Graphic Designer will work with the others listed to make sure graphics are available for posting on the website.
+The Graphic Designer prepares most items for posting on the website with Information provided by the various sources.
+Approval for posting generally flows through the VP Conferences, and the Graphic Designer forwards the items to the Website Management Contractor to post once they are approved.
+Typical items posted before the conference include the Call for Presentations, Sponsorship Brochure, Conference-at-a-Glance, flyers for the mobile workshops and pre-conference session, links for conference and hotel registration, and special announcements, information and updates.
+Conference sponsors are also highlighted on the website.
+Closer to the conference, the full program document is available once it has been finalized. . .

 D. EMAIL BLASTS DIRECTLY TO APA CALIFORNIA MEMBERS

 At least four emails to members are sent directly to APA California’s members by direct email using the most up to date National email list: Open Registration announcement with registration instructions; announcement of the pending Early Registration deadline; announcement of the pending Standard Registration deadline; and, announcement of the Late/On-site Registration deadline.
-All notices are sent by the Webmaster Consultant to the membership through the APA California conference website.
+All notices are sent by the Website Management Contractor to the membership through the APA California conference website.
 Other announcements, such as sponsor solicitation, volunteer solicitation, etc., may also be sent.

 The APA California email distribution policy requires emails to members to provide the recipient with the opportunity to opt-out of future emails with an automatic subscribe or unsubscribe option in the email.
 Emails must include the sender’s contact information and postal address.

+The list of email and postal addresses of registered conference attendees are available upon request to major conference sponsors, generally those that purchase a package with an exhibit booth.
+All other conference sponsors do not have access to this list.
+Sponsors requesting the list shall not share it with any other individual or group and shall only distribute information that directly pertains to the conference, such as booth information or hosted receptions.
+Consistent with the policy for APA national conferences, the registration program shall include an opt-out provision for attendees that do not want their email and postal addresses shared with sponsors.

 E. ELECTRONIC MEDIA

 Use of electronic media to advertise the conference is highly recommended although Chapter capabilities in this area have not yet been developed.
 Check with the VP Conferences to see what tools might be available to your CHC.
 If you believe you have access to media opportunities, check with the VP Conferences.
-Also, any cost associated with electronic media, even if not an anticipated cost, will need to be accounted for in your budget expenses.
+Also, any cost associated with electronic media, even if not an anticipated cost, will need to be accounted for in the conference expenses.

 VII.
 EXHIBIT BOOTHS/DISPLAY SPACE